chrisong8/cyberDawgs/README.md

-GitHub Repo for University of Washington iSchool Capstone project for the CyberDawgs team.
+GitHub Repo for University of Washington iSchool KPMG-sponsored Capstone project for the CyberDawgs team.